-Let now $f_1,\dots,f_m$ be arbitrary (not necessarily homogeneous) polynomials.
-The columns of the {\bf Macaulay matrix} $M_{\leq d}$ of $\mathcal{F}$ are labelled by the monomials of $R$ of degree $\leq d$, arranged in decreasing order.
+Let $f_1,\dots,f_m$ be arbitrary polynomials (not necessarily homogeneous).
+The columns of the {\bf Macaulay matrix} $M_{\leq d}$ of $\mathcal{F}$ are labeled by the monomials of $R$ of degree $\leq d$, arranged in decreasing order.
 The rows of $M_{\leq d}$ correspond to polynomials of the form $m_{i,j}f_j$, where $m_{i,j}\in R$ is a monomial such that $\deg(m_{i,j}f_j)\leq d$.
 The entries of $M_{\leq d}$ are defined as in the homogeneous case.
-The rationale behind the use of homogeneous Macaulay matrices for homogeneous systems is that, for a homogeneous system, the Macaulay matrix $M_{\leq d}$ is a block matrix with blocks $M_d,\ldots,M_0$ as blocks.
+The rationale behind the use of homogeneous Macaulay matrices for homogeneous systems is that, for a homogeneous system, the Macaulay matrix $M_{\leq d}$ is a block matrix with blocks $M_d,\ldots,M_0$.

-One computes the reduced row echelon form of the Macaulay matrix, or of its homogeneous version, in one or more degrees.
-For large enough degree, this produces a reduced Gr\"obner basis with respect to the chosen order.
-Some algorithms, as e.g. {\it MutantXL}, use a variation called {\bf mutant strategy} in the non-homogeneous case: If the reduction of the Macaulay matrix $M_{\leq d}$ produces new polynomials $g_1,\ldots,g_{\ell}$ of degree strictly smaller than $d$, one appends to the reduction of $M_{\leq d}$ the polynomials $m_{i,j}g_j$, where $m_{i,j} \in R$ is a monomial such that $\deg(m_{i,j}g_j) \leq d$, then computes the reduced row echelon form again.
+In order to compute a Gr\"obner basis of the system $\mathcal{F}$, one computes the reduced row echelon form of the corresponding Macaulay matrix in one or more degrees.
+If the system is homogeneous, one uses homogeneous Macaulay matrices.
+For a sufficiently large degree, this produces a reduced Gr\"obner basis with respect to the chosen order.
+Some algorithms, such as MutantXL, use a variation called {\bf mutant strategy} in the non-homogeneous case: If row reduction of the Macaulay matrix $M_{\leq d}$ produces new polynomials $g_1,\ldots,g_{\ell}$ of degree strictly smaller than $d$, one appends to the reduction of $M_{\leq d}$ the polynomials $m_{i,j}g_j$, for every $j$ and every monomial $m_{i,j} \in R$ such that $\deg(m_{i,j}g_j) \leq d$.
+Then one computes the reduced row echelon form again.